 Some dog-friendly insurers include AIG, American Family, Chubb, Hippo, Encompass, Nationwide, Plymouth Rock, Safeco, SageSure, State Auto, and USAA.

 Homeowners insurance protects your property and belongings, but it also includes coverage that protects you when you’re liable for damage or injury to someone else.
-Dogs are responsible for a high number of liability claims, and not every home insurance company is willing to cover them.
+Pups are responsible for a high number of liability claims, so not every home insurance company is willing to cover dogs.
 If your dog is categorized as a dangerous breed or has a history of biting, you might run into trouble finding a standard policy that will extend protection to your pup.

 If you’re shopping around for dog-friendly homeowners insurance, you can find the best coverage for the lowest price by comparing quotes at multiple companies.
 An independent broker can help you sort through options and make sure you’re finding the right policy.